tr1s/tris-webpack-boilerplate/README.md

 You may want to use the latest JavaScript features and syntax, but not all browsers support them yet.
 [Babel](https://babeljs.io/) will handle that for us.

-Here we are testing for all js files excluding the `node_modules` folder, then running it through the [babel-loader](https://github.com/babel/babel-loader) with the [babel-preset-env](https://babeljs.io/docs/en/babel-preset-env) preset.
+Here we are testing for all js files but excluding the `node_modules` folder, then running it through the [babel-loader](https://github.com/babel/babel-loader) with the [babel-preset-env](https://babeljs.io/docs/en/babel-preset-env) preset.

 ```js
 /* webpack.common.js */